-Raw ground water would be drawn from one of two wells, located on the northwest corner of Ivanpah 1, which would provide water to all three plants.
+Raw ground water would be drawn from one of two wells, located near the administration/warehouse building in the Construction Logistics Area (CLA), which would provide water to all three plants.
 Each well would have sufficient capacity to supply water for all three phases.
-Actual water use is not expected to exceed 100 acre feet per year for all three plants.
+Actual water use is not expected to exceed 100 acre feet per year for all three plants during commercial operations.
 Groundwater would go through a treatment system for use as boiler make-up water and to wash the heliostats.
-No wastewater would be generated by the system, except for a small stream that would be treated and used for landscape irrigation.
+No wastewater would be generated by the system.

-The Applicant indicates that it would take 48 months to complete the project with construction expected to cost approximately \$300 million, for Ivanpah 1, \$280 million for Ivanpah 2, and \$520 million for Ivanpah 3.
-Commercial operation would begin during the third quarter of 2010 and be completed during the fourth quarter 2013, if approved by the Energy Commission.
+The Applicant indicates that it would take about 42 months to complete the project with construction and engineering expected to cost approximately \$450 million, for each of the three Ivanpah generating projects.
+Commercial operation would begin during the fourth quarter of 2012 or first quarter 2013 at Ivanpah 1, in 2013 for Ivanpah 2, and in 2014 at Ivanpah 3 if approved by the Energy Commission and the Bureau of Land Management.
 The Applicant proposes to begin project construction during the fall of 2010.
+(Applicant's PMPD Comments, dated September 2, 2010.)